lenganngoh/digiwallet/README.md

 ## Hilt
 Using hilt will simplify the implementation of the DI (https://dagger.dev/hilt)
 ## Retrofit2
 Used by the app for REST consumption.
-This is chosen because it is very compatible on MVVM architecture applications.
+This is chosen because it is very compatible with MVVM architecture applications.
 ## Room Database
 Used for persistence to be able to show the cached list for both wallets and history when server returns an error.
-Room Database was used also because of its compatibility to MVVM architecture.
+Room Database was used also because of its compatibility with MVVM architecture.
 ## Coil
 Coil is used as opposed to Glide or Picasso because it works nicely with Hilt and loads on the UI thread.
 # Build Path